Pass The GED And Earn Your Diploma

 • Be 18 years of age or older

-• Complete a new student registration appointment
+• Schedule or attend a new student intake appointment

 GED FAQ